ScanPyramids: ScanPyramids Big Void (SP-BV)

-The team has been very cautious about its architectural nature.
-As it was done for the void discovered behind the chevrons area ("ScanPyramids North Face Corridor"), new muography observations, from new angles, should be conducted in order to refine the Big Void's architectural characteristics (slope, shape).
+Like the work done on the "ScanPyramids North Face Corridor", more muography observations, from new viewpoints, need to be conducted in order to better determine the Big Void's shape, so that functional inferences can be drawn.

+As long the exact layout and function of the void is still unknown, the scientists have been cautious about using architectural nomenclature.

-North Facing Corrdor (SP-NFC)
+North Facing Corridor (SP-NFC)

-In March 2023, the team published its finding of the the North Facing Corridor (NFC) behind the original entrance; the void is referred to as "SP-NFC" (ScanPyramids - North Face Corridor) in the paper.
+In March 2023, the team published its finding of the North Facing Corridor (NFC) behind the original entrance; the void is called "SP-NFC" (ScanPyramids - North Face Corridor) in the paper.

 Reactions

 Egyptologists

-On November 2, 2017, the Egyptologist Zahi Hawass told the New York Times: “They found nothing...This paper offers nothing to Egyptology.
-Zero.”
+On November 2, 2017, the Egyptologist Zahi Hawass told the New York Times: "They found nothing...This paper offers nothing to Egyptology.
+Zero."
+Though this later contrasted his comments once the North Face Corridor was inspected with an Endoscope, commenting that this represented a "major discovery" that would "enter houses and homes of people all over the world for the first time".

+On November 3, 2017, Egypt's Ministry of Tourism and Antiquities said in a statement, "The existence of several void spaces inside the pyramid is not a new thing.
+Egyptologists and scholars knew about it several years ago," adding, "the ministry sees that the ScanPyramid team should not have rushed [sic] to publish their findings in media at that stage of their research because it requires more research and it is too early to say that there was a new discovery."

 On November 4, Khaled al-Anany, Egyptian Minister of Antiquities said, during a press conference, that the void space found inside the Great Pyramid of Khufu by the ScanPyramids project is a new revelation that brought the world's attention to Egypt.
-He added “What was discovered is new and larger than the known cavities, and we’ll continue in our scientific steps”.
+He added "What was discovered is new and larger than the known cavities, and we'll continue in our scientific steps".

 Other Egyptologists have welcomed the discovery.
-Yukinori Kawae told National Geographic “This is definitely the discovery of the century...There have been many hypotheses about the pyramid, but no one even imagined that such a big void is located above the Grand Gallery.”
+Yukinori Kawae told National Geographic "This is definitely the discovery of the century...There have been many hypotheses about the pyramid, but no one even imagined that such a big void is located above the Grand Gallery."

-Peter der Manuelian, from Harvard University, said that “This is an exciting new discovery, and potentially a major contribution to our knowledge about the Great Pyramid.”
+Peter der Manuelian, from Harvard University, said that "This is an exciting new discovery, and potentially a major contribution to our knowledge about the Great Pyramid."

 Physicists

-Lee Thompson, an expert in particle physics at the University of Sheffield (UK) told Science: "The scientists have “seen” the void using three different muon detectors in three independent experiments, which makes their finding very robust."
-Christopher Morris, physicist at Los Alamos National Laboratory called the findings “pretty amazing.”
-Jerry Anderson who worked on Khafre's Pyramid and was a member of the team of Luis Walter Alvarez, the first scientist to use muography inside a pyramid in 1965, said to Los Angeles Times, with a laugh: "I am very excited and very pleased,...I wish we had worked in the Great Pyramid, now that I look back on it”.
+Lee Thompson, an expert in particle physics at the University of Sheffield (UK) told Science: "The scientists have "seen" the void using three different muon detectors in three independent experiments, which makes their finding very robust."
+Christopher Morris, physicist at Los Alamos National Laboratory called the findings "pretty amazing".
+Jerry Anderson who worked on Khafre's Pyramid and was a member of the team of Luis Walter Alvarez, the first scientist to use muography inside a pyramid in 1965, said to Los Angeles Times, with a laugh: "I am very excited and very pleased,...I wish we had worked in the Great Pyramid, now that I look back on it".